revbayes/revbayes.github.io/tutorials/binomial/index.md

 Uniform move
 ------------

-Now we need to actually write the ‘move_uniform‘ function.
+Now we need to actually write the `move_uniform` function.
 We mostly just copy the code we had before into a dedicated function

     function move_uniform( Natural weight) {